ajahne/blog/_drafts/2018-10-14-CTO-meetup-options-for-scaling-team-beyond-nyc.md

 To recap, the monthly meetup is a forum for startup CTOs, VPs of Engineering, [Tech Leads]({{ site.baseurl }}{% post_url 2018-2-11-what-is-a-tech-lead %}), entrepreneurs, senior developers on the leadership path, and individual contributors to gather and discuss the challenges we face as leaders.

-As I am currently exploring ways to augment the development and QA teams at my organization.
-I am very interested in the topic of scaling and curious to hear additional perspectives on the subject.
-Let's jump in.
+As I am currently exploring ways to augment the development and QA teams at [my organization](With the context covered, let's jump in.), I am very interested in the topic of scaling and curious to hear additional perspectives on the subject.
+Recently, I met with one offshore development company, [extendedITArms](http://extendeditarms.com), and this meetup was not only timely, but essential in identifying key areas for me to focus on and follow up on during my discussions.

-I recently met with one offshore development company, extendedITArms, and this meetup was not only timely, but helpful in identifying key areas for me to focus on and follow up on during my discussions.
+With the context covered, let's jump in.

 ## Contents
 - [What was the discussion about?](#what-was-the-presentation-about)